-The Board of Directors and the Governance, Nomination and Compensation Committee deliberate and decide the policy for setting Directors' remuneration and the remuneration amount (actual payment amount).
+The Governance, Nomination and Compensation Committee deliberates and the Board of Directors decides the policy for setting Directors' remuneration and the remuneration amount (actual payment amount).

 The total remuneration amount (actual payment amount) and individual payment amounts for Directors, excluding individual performance bonuses, are determined by a resolution of the Board of Directors within the upper limits for each type of remuneration decided by resolution of the Ordinary General Meeting of Shareholders held on June 21, 2019.
 Base salary and annual deferral for retirement remuneration, forms of fixed remuneration, are paid in amounts determined by the Board of Directors.
 As for variable remuneration, payments of performance-linked bonuses (short term), performance-linked bonuses (medium to long term) and stock-based remuneration linked to medium- to long-term share performance are determined, while reflecting key performance indicators (KPIs), based on a formula set by the Board of Directors following deliberation by the Governance, Nomination and Compensation Committee.